 How does solar energy work

-How can solar energy be generated at home?
+How can solar energy be generated in my home?

-To generate solar energy at home, you need to instal solar panels to your roof.
-This solar photovoltaic (PV) system works during the day to convert sunlight into DC electricity.
-This electricity then flows into an inverter, which converts the DC power into 240V AC power that can be used at your home.
+Firstly, you’ll need to install solar panels on your roof.
+Your solar photovoltaic (PV) system works during the day to convert sunlight into direct current (DC) electricity.
+Once the DC electricity flows into an inverter, it is converted into regular electricity that can be used in your home.

-How can I install solar panels to my home?
+How do I get solar panels installed in my home?

-If your home isn’t suitable for solar, you can still support solar and renewable energy by choosing a plan or energy provider that generates its electricity from renewable sources.
+If you find that your home is not suitable for solar power, you can still support renewable energy by opting for an energy retailer that sources electricity from renewables.